cristian-gu/Project-3/Report.md

     - RegionType: Distinction between county or national type
     - State: All 50 states
     - Name: All counties from all states
-    - Percentage_late: Avg percentage rate of mortgages 30 to 89 days late
+    - Percentage_late: Avg percentage rate of mortgages 30 to 89 days late over the course of the year
+    - Year: Year of percentage rate calculation

 - "etf_weighted.csv", Reference: https://einvestingforbeginners.com/historical-sp-500-industry-weights-20-years/

+    - year: year of ETF sector weight
+    - sector: specified sector of focus
+    - weight: percentage markup of sector from entire S&P 500

-Using methods of Extract, Transform, and Loading principles, our data will be manually imported in a SQL Database connected through the client machine in PostgreSQL.
-Using the correct variable nomenclature for all fields
+Firstly for the Mortgage-days-late data source, methods of array transposing and concating will be necessary to create a proper dataset to be extracted (This procedure will be found in the "CountyMortgagePercent_30-89DaysLate_DatatableCleaning.ipynb" file).
+Our data will be manually imported in a SQL Database using the PostgreSQL environment.

+Next, using python tools such as SQLAlchemy and Flask, will enable us to create a high powered api that will create a frictionless connection to the Javascript application.
+Flask will help export the data through a client machine localhost server to run in conjunction with the html file.
+In order for data to be processed through the application file (app.py) however, fields in all our datasets will need the correct datatype nomenclature to be casted.
+Once all fields are able to be read through, then flask will need user defined endpoints to create links to our jsonified array objects to be translated into Javascript.

+Finally, using the flask user-defined endpoints, we can declare the array objects in the javascript application to be loaded into our custom data visulaization charts.
+This will conlude the extract, transform, and loading process of our datasources.

+_Data Visualizations_